02. PyTorch Neural Network Classification¶

 3.1 Going from raw model outputs to predicted labels (logits -> prediction probabilities -> prediction labels)¶

-Before we the training loop steps, let's see what comes out of our model during the forward pass (the forward pass is defined by the forward()
+Before the training loop steps, let's see what comes out of our model during the forward pass (the forward pass is defined by the forward()

 method).